(Disclosure: Some of the links below may be affiliate links)

 SLS tries to sell you sub-par products

-In my case, they recommended me to change my car insurance for a cheaper one.
+In my case, they recommended I change my car insurance for a cheaper one.
 I was happy with the recommendation, and I went with it.
 However, I found out afterward that this was not the most affordable option for my car.
-They also recommended me to get legal insurance.
+They also recommended I get legal insurance.
 I think this was a good idea.
 However, the insurance they recommended is significantly more expensive than other options.
 It took me a while to find out about that because I trusted their choice.

 Another thing they recommended me is to invest in funds offered by their partner private bank, Pictet.
 I did not invest in them.
 But that is highly fortunate since they only have costly funds.
 They have mostly active funds with at least 0.7% of fees.
 Their funds are, by far, not the best investment funds there are.